annieh195/Kpop-Data-Visualizations/readme.md

 - Use the interactive tools to customize the data display.

 ## Conclusion
-The K-pop Revolution project aims to provide a comprehensive view of K-pop's expanding footprint in the US music industry.
+The K-Pop Revolution project aims to provide a comprehensive view of K-Pop's expanding footprint in the US music industry.
 By analyzing and visualizing key data, we hope to offer valuable insights into this dynamic and vibrant music genre.